HighNESS Conceptual Design Report: Volume I: Design of the cold source

 \subsubsection{Third iteration}

-A third optimization was performed using Dakota with the model from the second iteration updated by the engineering constraint of requiring a 2.5\% volume of aluminum in LD$_2$ to account for flow guides and support structures.
+The third iteration of neutronic optimization of the moderator was performed using Dakota with the model from the second iteration updated by the engineering constraint of requiring a 2.5\% volume of aluminium in LD$_2$ to account for flow guides and support structures.
 Moreover, the third neutronic optimization was also motivated by an attempt to reduce the heat load in the moderator while preserving or even improving its performance.
-The temperature of LD$_2$ in the moderator vessel was increased from 20 K to 22 K.
+The temperature of LD$_2$ in the moderator vessel was increased from 20 K to 22 K, following indications from the engineering team about the expected temperature of the liquid deuterium in the moderator.

-For the purpose of third iteration of optimisation, a parametric model of the moderator was used with the following variable parameters:
+For the purpose of the third iteration of optimization, a parametric model of the moderator was used with the following variable parameters:

 \begin{itemize}[leftmargin=1cm] \item[-] Moderator length; \item[-] Moderator width; \item[-] Be filter thickness; \item[-] Reentrant hole depth. \end{itemize}